tesujimath/real_parent/README.md

 In this way, the user's preferred and natural view of their filesystem is preserved, and parent paths are resolved correctly on a just-in-time basis.

+The extensive [tests](https://github.com/tesujimath/real_parent/blob/main/tests/path_ext.rs) are the best documentation of behaviour for various edge cases.

 ## Rationale

 The standard library method `Path::parent` is not safe in the presence of symlinks.